Keyboard shortcuts

 }

-For functions marked cancellable: true, the C ABI takes an extra weaveffi_cancel_token* parameter.
-The Swift wrapper passes nil for that slot; cancellation isn’t surfaced in Swift, and Swift Task cancellation doesn’t propagate to the native operation:
+For callables marked cancellable: true, the C ABI takes an extra weaveffi_cancel_token* parameter.
+The Swift wrapper passes nil for that slot; cancellation isn’t surfaced in Swift, and Swift Task cancellation doesn’t propagate to the native operation (from the kvstore sample’s Store.compact):

 Callbacks and listeners